hpcaitech/Open-Sora/docs/report_03.md

 ## Video compression network

 For Open-Sora 1.0 & 1.1, we used stability-ai's 83M 2D VAE, which compress the video only in the spatial dimension by 8x8 times.
 To reduce the temporal dimension, we extracted one frame in every three frames.
 However, this method led to the low fluency of generated video as the generated fps is sacrificed.
 Thus, in this release, we introduce the video compression network as OpenAI's Sora does.
+With a 4 times compression in the temporal dimension, we do not need to extract frames and can generate videos with the original fps.

 Considering the high computational cost of training a 3D VAE, we hope to re-use the knowledge learnt in the 2D VAE.
 We notice that after 2D VAE's compression, the features adjacent in the temporal dimension are still highly correlated.
 Thus, we propose a simple video compression network, which first compress the video in the spatial dimension by 8x8 times, then compress the video in the temporal dimension by 4x times.
 The network is shown below: